fusioncharts/dev_centre_docs/chart-guide/standard-charts/error-charts.md

 * Set the `errorValue` attribute to specify error value that will be plotted as the error bar on the chart.
 This attribute belongs to the `data` object, which belongs to the `dataset` object.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=errorbar2d "@@open-newtab") page of error bar chart.

 An error bar chart thus created looks like this:

 {% embed_all standard-charts-error-charts-example-1.js %}